-As well as the compulsory and optional modules that make up your programme of study, you can choose something different to your main subject as a discovery module.
+As well as the compulsory and optional modules that make up your programme of study, you may be able to choose something different to your main subject as a Discovery Module.

-Your programme of study will be made up of different modules: compulsory, optional and discovery modules.
-All discovery modules sit within the Universitys 10 Discovery Themes and give you the opportunity to broaden your academic experience and enhance your employability.
-You can choose to take a discovery module which develops a specific skill (eg a language) or which allows you to pursue a personal interest (eg sustainability).
+Most undergraduate programmes of study will be made up of different modules: compulsory, optional and discovery modules.
+Discovery modules give you the opportunity to broaden your academic experience and enhance your employability.
+You can choose to take a discovery module which develops a specific skill (e.g. a language) or which allows you to pursue a personal interest (e.g. sustainability).

 Skills discovery modules

 Skills discovery modules are designed to develop specific skills.
-They can be taken in any year of the student's programme.
+They can be taken in any year of the student's programme and are labelled with an 'skd' in the module catalogue.
 Year 1 skills discovery modules are the only year 1 modules which can be taken beyond the second programme year.
 A maximum of 20 credits, subject to the provisions of the programme of study concerned, may be taken in the final programme year.
-Skills discovery modules are always single-weighted in the classification algorithm.
-Skills discovery modules can be at year1, year 2 and exceptionally year 3.
+Skills discovery modules are always single weighted in the classification algorithm.
+Skills discovery modules can be at year 1, year 2 and exceptionally year 3.

 Choosing your discovery modules

 The discovery modules you choose will need to comply with the regulations of your programme of study and fit into your timetable alongside any compulsory and optional modules you’re taking.
 Some modules will have entry requirements or pre-requisites, for example a particular A-Level qualification, and numbers are limited on some modules.

 Usually, first year students take year 1 discovery modules, and second year students take year 2 modules.
 To be able to graduate, you need to pass the number of credits at each level as specified in the Rules for Award.
 The exact number of module credits you need for your programme can be found in the programme catalogue.